You are eligible as long as you meet at least one of the requirements listed below:

 We strongly recommend that you look for other scholarships on your side (ask the French embassy in your country) because French scholarships are extremely competitive and they usually give priority to new comers, ie students who have never been to France before.

 Read the dedicated sections on the Application page.

 For European students, tuition is around 250 € per year for a M1 (including social security) and around 400€ for a M2 (including the fees for the mandatory interdisciplinary seminar) to be paid in September.

-For students from other nations, check the new tuition rates on the Campus France website.
+For students from other nations, we do not have the information yet.
+Here is the information provided by the Campus France website.